-Once a student has been admitted to the university and accepted their admission we try our best to ease the student’s transition to university life.
-We also encourage students to involve their parents by asking them to attend the parent/family program, so parents and family members will learn more about university programs and services and can support students while they are on campus.
-We currently recruit students to assist with translating sessions for Spanish speaking families as a way to help more parents and /family members to participate in our programming and this wonderful time in their student’s life.
+Once a student has been admitted to the University and accepted their admission we try our best to ease the student’s transition to university life.
+We also encourage students to involve their parents by asking them to attend the parent/family program, so parents and family members will learn more about University programs and services and can support students while they are on campus.
+We currently recruit students to assist with translating sessions for Spanish speaking family members as a way to help more parents and family members to participate in our programming at this wonderful time in their student’s life.

 All parents/family members of enrolled students are welcome in the Prairie Stars Family Association (PSFA).
-Parent and family members are also welcome to join their student at our annual Family Weekend, held in late September or October each year.
+Parent and family members are also welcome to join their student at our annual Family Days, held in early October each year.
 This is a great opportunity for parents and family members to catch a glimpse of their student’s life at UIS while spending time with their student.